 The December 15, 2020 issue of Kirkus Reviews lists my book as one of the op Indie Books of the year.
-Besides earning a Star rating by Kirkus when they first issued the review, I’m honored to receive the latest honor.
-And early in January, 2021 , I will be included in their weekly podcast of best books.
-So check out the Fully Booked podcast.
+Besides earning a Star rating by Kirkus when they first issued the review, I’m honored to receive the recognition.
+In January, 2021 , I was interviewed in their weekly podcast of best books.
+Check out the Fully Booked podcast.

 As a recently retired electric utility executive working in the energy efficiency and renewable energy areas, I always wanted to return to my undergraduate specialty where I was awarded a degree in History.
 Researching and writing this little-known story of Iva Toguri allowed that university training to finally come to the fore.